 Blaik (Pulley) Keppler '08 is working at the SC Department of Natural Resources in Charleston as a Public Information Specialist.

-Drew Ray '08 is now in a PhD program at the University of Southern Mississippi, working at the Gulf Coast Research Laboratory in Ocean Springs, MS. The shrimp research project at the Cochran Aquaculture Center was recently featured in an ABC story (and video), an article on GulfLive, and an article in the SunHerald.
+Drew Ray '08 is now in a Post-Doctoral Fellow at the University of Southern Mississippi, working at the Gulf Coast Research Laboratory in Ocean Springs, MS. The shrimp research project at the Cochran Aquaculture Center was recently featured in an ABC story (and video), an article on GulfLive, and an article in the SunHerald.